Free-Boundary Quasiconformal Maps via a Least-squares Operator in Diffeomorphism Optimization: Introduction

 \section{Introduction}

-Diffeomorphic mappings are indispensable in computational geometry and medical imaging because they register surfaces while exactly preserving topology.
-Practical examples abound: population cartograms rescale countries to equalize density\cite{choi2018density,lyu2024bijective}; surgeons “unfold” the cerebral cortex to a flat view for easier navigation\cite{buchsbaum2012neural}; and manufacturers flatten curved sheets to design cutting patterns for free-form parts\cite{pietroni2022computational}.
-In each case, the task is to map a given surface to the plane.
-Crucially, the shape of the planar image is often unknown in advance.
+Diffeomorphic mappings are indispensable in fields such as geometry processing, computer graphics, and medical imaging, where one must deform surfaces in a topology-preserving way so that measurements, annotations and features remain comparable after deformation.
+Practical examples abound in parameterization and registration problems: population cartograms rescale countries to equalize density\cite{choi2018density,lyu2024bijective}; surgeons “unfold” the cerebral cortex into a flat view for easier navigation\cite{buchsbaum2012neural}; and manufacturers flatten curved sheets to design cutting patterns for free-form parts\cite{pietroni2022computational}; atlas-based registration and medical image segmentation require invertible deformations to align anatomical structures or biological features\cite{vercauteren2009diffeomorphic,yang2017quicksilver}.
+In many scenarios, the task involves finding the desired planar representation of an open surface.
+Crucially, the shape of the planar image is often needed to optimize.
 The algorithm must infer the boundary shape so that the final map captures target properties such as area distribution, curvature, or feature alignment.
-We refer to this setting as the free-boundary diffeomorphism problem.
+We refer to this setting as the \textit{free-boundary diffeomorphism problem.}